Mental Health Day

 - Join a local sports club – Staying active can improve your sleep, give you more energy and help manage stress.
 Boroondara offers a range of sporting clubs and exercise groups for people of all ages and abilities.
 Go to our 'Sport and recreation clubs' page to learn more.

 - Watch a film – We are hosting a free virtual screening of Happy Sad Man on Wednesday 20 October to help change the conversation around masculinity and mental health.
-You can register for the event here.

 - Join a local Men’s Shed and socialise with like-minded people through a range of activities.
 Go to our 'Men's Sheds' page to learn more.